Julianne Ortman

-Julianne E. Ortman (born August 29, 1962) is a Minnesota politician and former member of the Minnesota Senate.
-A member of the Republican Party of Minnesota, she represented District 47, which included portions of Carver County in the southwestern Twin Cities metropolitan area.
+Julianne Ellen Ortman (née Ryan; born August 29, 1962) is an American lawyer who is a former member of the Minnesota Senate.
+A member of the Republican Party of Minnesota, she represented portions of Carver, Hennepin, and Scott counties in the southwestern Twin Cities metropolitan area.
 She was a candidate in the 2014 United States Senate election in Minnesota until she was eliminated at the state convention.

 Early life, education, and career

-Ortman graduated from Macalester College in Saint Paul in 1986, then went on to the University of Pennsylvania Law School in Philadelphia, Pennsylvania, graduating with a J.D. in 1989.
+She was born Julianne Ellen Ryan on August 29, 1962, and she is the daughter of Robert Clair Ryan.
+Ortman graduated from Macalester College in Saint Paul in 1986 with a Bachelor of Arts in English and another in history.
+Then went on to the University of Pennsylvania Law School in Philadelphia, Pennsylvania, graduating with a Juris Doctor in 1989.
 She was an adjunct professor at George Washington University in Washington, D.C. from 1992 to 1994.

-Ortman served as a Carver County Commissioner from 2001 to 2003.
+Ortman was an elected Carver County Commissioner from 2001 to 2003.
 She is an attorney by profession, heading up Ortman & Associates law firm in Chanhassen.
-She has also worked as the chief financial manager for the Hennepin County Sheriff's Department since 2007.
+She worked as a chief of staff for Hennepin County Sheriff Rick Stanek from 2007 to 2018.

 Minnesota Senate

 Ortman was first elected to the Senate in 2002, and was reelected in 2006, 2010 and 2012.
-She served as an assistant minority leader during the 2007-2008 legislative session.
+She served as an assistant minority leader during the 2007–2008 legislative session.
 On January 3, 2012, Ortman was named Deputy Majority Leader by Majority Leader Dave Senjem.
-Ortman replaced Sen. Geoff Michel, who lost his position in a shake-up of Republican leadership following the resignation of former Majority Leader Amy Koch.
+Ortman replaced Geoff Michel, who lost his position in a shake-up of Republican leadership following the resignation of former Majority Leader Amy Koch.
+She was the ranking minority member of the Taxes Committee, and a member of the Judiciary and Public Safety Committee.
 She did not seek re-election in 2016.